uidaholib/main-web-redesign_draft/content/services/oapf/eligibility.md

 {% include feature/card.html header="Author Criteria" text=author %}

 {% capture documentation %}
 U of I - OAPF funding is contingent upon providing proper documentation to the <a href="mailto:khenrich@uidaho.edu">U of I - OAPF Fund Manager</a> and the Library’s Fiscal Officer.
-In FY 2023, documentation (including official invoices and receipts) must have issue dates and payment dates between July 1, 2022 and December 31, 2022 to qualify for Funding Period #1, or issue and payment dates between January 1, 2023 and June 16, 2023 to qualify for Funding Period #2.

 Invoices or receipts with issue dates or payment dates that have been changed (including, but not limited to: reissued invoices, credit notes, etc.) do not meet the U of I – OAPF’s documentation requirements.

 {% endcapture %}